-When our capital was not in compliance with State Capital Requirements, we believe many lenders considered our financial strength important when they selected mortgage insurers.
-Even though we meet the current State Capital Requirements, because MGIC's financial strength rating is lower than some competitors, MGIC may still be competitively disadvantaged with some lenders.
-MGIC's financial strength rating from Moody's is Ba3 (with a stable outlook) and from Standard & Poor's is BB (with a positive outlook).
-It is possible that MGIC's financial strength ratings could decline from these levels.
+When our capital was not in compliancewith State Capital Requirements, we believe many lenders considered our financialstrength important when they selected mortgage insurers.
+Even though we meet the current State Capital Requirements, because MGIC's financialstrength rating is lower than some competitors, MGIC may still be competitively disadvantaged with some lenders.
+MGIC's financialstrength rating from Moody's is Ba3 (with a stable outlook) and from Standard & Poor's is BB (with a positive outlook).
+It is possible that MGIC's financialstrength ratings could decline from these levels.
 While we expect MGIC's risk-to-capital ratio to continue to comply with the current State Capital Requirements, its level will depend primarily on the level of incurred losses, the outcome of our dispute with the IRS, and the volume of new risk written.
 Our incurred losses are dependent upon factors that make prediction of their amounts difficult and any forecasts are subject to significant volatility.
-Conditions that could negatively affect the risk-to-capital ratio include high or increasing unemployment rates, low or decreasing housing values and unfavorable resolution of ongoing legal proceedings.
+Conditions that could negatively affect the risk-to-capital ratio include high or increasing unemploymentrates, low cure rates, low or decreasing housing values and unfavorable resolution of ongoing legal proceedings.
 In addition, the NAIC and the GSEs are each expected to propose revised capital requirements for mortgage insurers.
-While there can be no assurance that MGIC would meet such revised capital requirements, we believe we could implement one or more alternative strategies to continue to write new business.
-For more information, see our risk factor titled "We may not continue to meet the GSEs" mortgage insurer eligibility requirements" and "State capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis."
+There can be no assurance that MGIC would meet such revised capital requirements and "State capital requirements may prevent us from continuing to write new insurance on an uninterrupted basis."